Easy-Systems/documentations/docusaurus/docs/easythreads/automations/forumsettings/forumsettings-general.md

 # /forumsettings general
 **Default Permissions:** Administrator
 ## Description
-Automatically apply settings to a forum channel.
+The **/forumsettings general** command allows you to set up the default settings for a forum channel.
+This includes setting a message to be posted automatically when a new thread is created, as well as other options such as locking the post and pinning it.

 ## Options
 - **channel**: The forum channel where you want to apply settings. *(required)*